gnoiret/PositiveSelectionInterface/README.md

 applied by default.
 This value can be changed with the `-n`/`--nostat` option.
 - The output XML can be renamed with the `-o`/`--output` option.

+#### Generating an XML file for the interface - example :

+An example with files in the folder 'data' :
+`python3 genere_xml.py -t data/example_tree.tree -a data/example_alignment.fasta -s data/example_results.info -c 8`

 ### Launching the server

 Simply use `npm start` and the interface will be available at the configured address.